paulkarpenko/us-code-ui/uscode/title-20-education/chapter-055-education-of-the-deaf.md

 1998—Subsec. (a).
 Pub.
 L. 105–244, § 921(1), substituted “Committee on Education and the Workforce” for “Committee on Education and Labor”.

 1993—Subsec. (a).
 Pub.
-L. 103–73, § 204(g)(1), substituted “an agreement under part B of subchapter I of this chapter” for “an agreement under title II”.
+L. 103–73, § 204(g)(1), substituted “an agreement under part B of subchapter I” for “an agreement under title II”.

 Subsec. (b).
 Pub.
 L. 103–73, § 204(g)(2), struck out “the provisions of” after “inconsistent with”.